CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.individual_file_tomcat_v1.rst

 associated with UNIX files, of the sort returned by either an ls command, stat command or stat() system call.

-The file_object element is used to define either the path and filename or complete filepath of the specific file(s) to be evaluated.
+The file_object element is used by a file_test to define either the path and filename or complete filepath of the specific file(s) to be evaluated.
 The set of files to be evaluated may be identified with either a complete filepath or a path and filename.
 Only one of these options may